lee0c/lee0c.github.io/_posts/2023-06-22-gender-in-data.md

 This approach provides much of the benefits of an expansive list, and removes the drawbacks discussed above.
 However, it comes at the cost of making data storage and analysis more expensive, challenging, and time-consuming.
 It may additionally still contribute to user confusion for anyone who is uncertain where or how the information will be used or whether there are expected responses.

+For smaller projects, this is still an option however.
+Or you can offer this to a small subset of users who find that the available options don't fit - see [Not listed here](#not-listed-here).

 ### Assumptions that a single term will fully encompass gender, especially in a more exhaustive list of options

 Especially when providing expansive lists or allowing write in fields, ensure that terms that are not mutually exclusive must be chosen as though they are.
 This is the reasoning behind guidance for a two-step approach, described in more detail in [Two- or multi- step approach](#two--or-multi--step-approach), which "measures assigned sex at birth and self-reported gender identity at the time of the survey" [(Park, 2016)](https://williamsinstitute.law.ucla.edu/publications/data-collection-sogi/)